 e) For the EDCAF that is the TXOP holder, the transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP fails, as defined in this subclause.

+f) Transmission by the EDCAF is deferred while at least one of the transmit queues associated with that AC is non-empty and not considered empty as described in 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation).

 NOTE 1—If the transmission by the TXOP holder of an MPDU in a non-initial PPDU of a TXOP failed, the STA can